LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_09_Data_Handling.md

 The takeaway from all of this is that you should be mindful of how you handle data.
 Treat customer data as you would want your own data to be treated.
 Like I said earlier, customer data is our most valuable asset, and customers are trusting us with it.
 Breaching that trust is unacceptable, and so we all need to make sure we follow the rules.

-If you’re not sure how to treat certain data, just ask us!
-Maybe it’s a case we hadn’t considered yet, and something we need to create a policy for.
+If you're not sure how to treat certain data, just ask us!
+Maybe it's a case we hadn't considered yet, and something we need to create a policy for.

 ---